galaxyproject/training-material/topics/statistics/tutorials/RNN/tutorial.md

 ## RNN architectures

-Mainly, there are three types of RNN: 1) Vanilla RNN, 2) LSTM, and 3) GRU.
+Mainly, there are three types of RNN: 1) Vanilla RNN, 2) LSTM ({% cite hochreiter1997long %}), and 3) GRU ({% cite cho-etal-2014-learning %}).
 A Vanilla RNN, simply combines the state information from the previous timestamp with the input from the current timestamp to generate the state information for current timestamp.
-The problem with Vanilla
-RNN is that training deep RNN networks is impossible due to the **vanishing gradient** problem.
+The problem with Vanilla RNN is that training deep RNN networks is impossible due to the
+**vanishing gradient** problem.
 Basically, starting from the output layer, in order to determine weights/biases updates, we need to calculate the derivative of the loss function relative to the layers input, which is usually a small number.
 This is not a problem for the output layer, but for the previous layers, this process must be repeated recursively, resulting in very small updates in weights/biases of the initial layers of the RNN, lting the learning process.

 LSTM and GRU are two RNN architectures that address vanishing gradient problem.
 Full description of LSTM/GRU is beyond the scope of this tutorial (Please refer to ref1 and ref2), but in a nutshell both LSTM and GRU used **gates** such that the weights/biases updates in previous